luismartinezs/flexbox-practice/cheatsheet.md

-# Your inventory
+# Your cheatsheet

 Add here new things you learn, to have them as a reference, along with a *very short* description.

-Think of it as items that you grab on your adventure :)

-You get the first item for free
+You get the first one for free

 - display: flex
   - Turns element into flexbox